 When it comes to other basic necessities you should bring on your travel, there are some things that are specific to a tropical country.
-We’ve listed a few here including other items your bag should contain no matter the destination you’re heading to:
+We’ve listed a few here including other items your bag should contain no matter what destination you’re heading to:

-Whether you’re an old school physical map user or one who relies on map apps available on your smartphone, having one allows you to roam around and explore your destination much easier.
+Whether you’re an old-school physical map user or one who relies on map apps available on your smartphone, having one allows you to roam around and explore your destination much easier.
 Of course, you can always ask the locals but if you really want to feel like an adventurer, knowing how to read a map could be really helpful on your travels.

 -First Aid Kit

 This one is definitely a must-have for travelers.
 Having a first aid kit on your bag allows you to be prepared in case of emergencies.
-Whether it’s against scrapes and wounds or cough and colds, being ready with bandaids, gauze, and medicine can make you feel a little less worried about yourself and others around you as well.
+Whether it’s against scrapes and wounds or cough and colds, being ready with band-aids, gauze, and medicine can make you feel a little less worried about yourself and others around you as well.

 Since tropical countries are continuing to be a top choice for holiday travelers, scientists are encouraging adventurers to carry and use insect repellent.
-Remember, tropical destinations like Philippines are surrounded by bodies of water and are filled with lush forests, mountains, and other landscapes so it’s best to be prepared against mosquitoes and other insects.
+Remember, tropical destinations like the Philippines are surrounded by bodies of water and are filled with lush forests, mountains, and other landscapes so it’s best to be prepared against mosquitoes and other insects.